zlogic/cybervision/README.md

 `--no-bundle-adjustment` disables bundle adjustment when reconstructing images with perspective projection.
 Adding this flag can significantly reduce processing time, at the cost of producing incorrect data.

+`--max-points=<max_points>` sets a limit on the number of points in the resulting mesh Adding this flag will randomly select up to max\_points points if the mesh contains too many points.
+This helps with producing reasonably sized meshes (dense reconstruction produces a lot of data!).

 `<img1>` and `<img2>` are input filenames for image 1 and 2; supported formats are `jpg`, `tif` and `png`.
 Although experimental, it's also possible to specify more than one image when using perspective projection.